-For more information please contact our Director of Music, Mr S. Hogg firstname.lastname@example.org
+For more information please contact our Admissions Team firstname.lastname@example.org

-Music Scholarships are awarded up to the value of 20% of fees based on musical ability and potential with a satisfactory level of achievement in the entrance examination.
+Music Scholarships tend to be awarded up to the value of 20% of fees, based on musical ability and potential with a satisfactory level of achievement in the entrance examination.
 It is important to stress that there is no absolute standard as musical ability and potential are both assessed, however it is expected that boys are approximately Grade 5 standard on their first instrument.